Home » Kevin Vitali Massachusetts REALTORS-Real Estate Blog » Strategic defualts » Is Rent to Own A Good Way to Purchase a Home?

 Usually, the renter/buyer has a credit score that is too low to purchase a home or their credit may be fine but they need to pull a down payment and closing costs together.

 It is also an option for people who may not be fully committed to buying but want to keep their options open.
-A renter can “test drive a home” before buying.
-Or, in case of a relocation, a renter is waiting to see if a job contract will convert to a full-time position.
+A renter can “test drive” a home before buying.

 Is Rent to Own House a Good Way to Purchase A Home?